Medha33/KPMG_TechChallenge/README.md

 The script extracts the metadata of an Azure instance.
 Additionally, it also retrieves a particular key-value as per the user's choice.

+By using Get-AzResource command, we're first extracting the metadata of the particular Azure instance, then converting it to JSON and storing it in a separate JSON file as well.
+Then the user is asked to enter the key for which they want to know the value.
+Here, we've used Switch case for different user choices.

+Question 3:

+We have taken a nested object as an input.
+The function returns the value, when the object and a key is passed as parameters.